anitaposch/anita-grav/user/pages/04.blog/articles-2022/221226-most-impactful-African-Bitcoiner/most-impact-Africa-2022.md

 template: article
 ---

-# #5 Most Impactful African Bitcoiner
+# Fifth Most Impactful African Bitcoiner

 I'm happy to share that I've been recognized as the #5 Most Impactful African Bitcoiner of the year 2022.